dhutapratama/docs/broadcasting.md

 <a name="client-ably"></a>
 ### Ably

-[Laravel Echo](https://github.com/laravel/echo) is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.
+[Lets Echo](https://github.com/laravel/echo) is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.
 You may install Echo via the NPM package manager.
 In this example, we will also install the `pusher-js` package.

 You may wonder why we would install the `pusher-js` JavaScript library even though we are using Ably to broadcast our events.
 Thankfully, Ably includes a Pusher compatibility mode which lets us use the Pusher protocol when listening for events in our client-side application: